KazukiChikito/React-Tutorial-Notes/1 React Basics.md

 ### 1. Inline Styling

-To style an element with the inline style attribute, the value must be a JavaScript object:
+To style an element with the inline style attribute, the value must be a JS object:

 ```js